-2.2 Internal Audit is a key part of the assurance cycle for the Council and provides senior management with assurance on whether the organisation's risk management, control and governance processes are adequate and operating effectively.
+2.2 Internal Audit is a key part of the assurance cycle for the council and provides senior management with assurance on whether the organisation's risk management, control and governance processes are adequate and operating effectively.

-2.3 To clarify and align this Charter with the PSIAS, senior management are defined as Directors' Board, the Leadership Group and members of the Standards & Audit Committee.
+2.3 To clarify and align this Charter with the PSIAS, senior management are defined as Directors' Board, the Leadership Group and elected Members of the Council.